 Like many inexperienced first-time mums, Krystal Tan struggled with breastfeeding after she delivered her daughter.
-The 31-year-old stay-at-home mum says her mistake was to leave “everything to nature” instead of being well-prepared.
+The stay-at-home mum says her mistake was to leave “everything to nature” instead of being well-prepared.

 She eventually hired a private lactation consultant to give her a crash course during her confinement.

 So, how can mums prepare for breastfeeding when they’re pregnant?
 We ask the experts for tips on how to start off right.

 Arm yourself with textbook knowledge